dahliaOS/documentation/hardware/pine64/Pinephone.md

 * UART / serial should work out of the box if it boots

-You can find the sources code [here](https://github.com/dahlia-os/fuchsia-pine64-pinephone)
+You can find the source code [here](https://github.com/dahlia-os/fuchsia-pine64-pinephone)!

 ## Information about the port